LIT-Protocol/lit-js-sdk/README.md

 // convert data url to blob
 const encryptedZipBlob = await (await fetch(window.encryptedZipDataUrl)).blob()
 // decrypt the zip
-const decryptedFiles = await decryptZip(encryptedZipBlob, symmetricKey)
+const decryptedFiles = await LitJsSdk.decryptZip(encryptedZipBlob, symmetricKey)
 // pull out the data url that contains the now-decrypted HTML const mediaGridHtmlBody = await decryptedFiles['string.txt'].async('text')
 // load the content into a div so the user can see it